AntonioTorres23/OpenGL_Notes/Deferred Shading.md

 - The player or viewer's position vector.
 With these (per-fragment) variables at our disposal we are able to calculate the (Blinn-)Phong lighting we're accustomed to.
 The light source positions and colors, and the player's view position, can be configured using the same uniform variables, but the other variables are all fragment specific.
 If we can somehow pass the exact same data to the final deferred lighting pass we can calculate the same lighting effects, even though we're rendering fragments of a 2D quad.

-There is no limit in OpenGL to what we can store in a texture so it makes sense to store all per-fragment data in one or multiple
+There is no limit in OpenGL to what we can store in a texture so it makes sense to store all per-fragment data in one or multiple screen-filled textures of the G-buffer and use these later in the lighting pass.
+As the G-buffer textures will have the same size